JanssenProject/jans/jans-cedarling/bindings/cedarling_python/PYTHON_TYPES.md

     :param log_config: Optional.
 A logging configuration (`OffLogConfig`, `MemoryLogConfig`, `StdOutLogConfig`).
     :param policy_store_config: Optional.
 A `PolicyStoreConfig` object for configuring the policy store.

-.. method:: set_log_config(self, value)
+.. method(setter):: log_config(self, value)

     Sets the log configuration.
 The value must be one of the following types: `OffLogConfig`, `MemoryLogConfig`, or `StdOutLogConfig`.

     :param value: The log configuration object.
-    :raises ValueError: If the provided log configuration is not a valid type.
+    :raises TypeError: If the provided log configuration is not a valid type.

 Example
 -------